 The general purpose of the course is to provide the skills, knowledge and attitudes for training in acting for film and television.
-The training is designed for students with strong intentions of pursuing acting or related jobs and will provide the skills and knowledge in a broad range of acting tasks relating to film and television.
+The training is designed for students with strong intentions of pursuing acting or related jobs, and will provide knowledge in a broad range of acting tasks relating to film and television.
 Many of the skills and knowledge attained are transferable to related arts industries.

 The new course involves packaged units of competency that are up to date and in line with skills and knowledge that is useful for today’s students.
-Underpinning the changes to the courses is the premise that education improves economic and social development and that young people need to equip themselves for changes in the world of work.
-These courses offer students the opportunity to develop skills that will not only equip them for acting but for any workplace situation.
+Underpinning the changes to the course is the premise that education improves economic and social development, and that young people need to equip themselves for changes in the world of work.
+The course offers students the opportunity to develop skills that will not only equip them for acting but for any workplace situation.

 The units of competency are delivered in such a way as to facilitate the students to work practically.
 Students enrolling in these courses do so because of the artistic and practical components of the courses.

 Every two weeks the students are filmed.
 This facilitates the practical side of the course with the students becoming very familiar with being in front of camera.
 This has meant that there is an increase in confidence that develops through the year.
 This confidence does not always equate to acting talent, but does equate to an increased personal confidence and the ability to communicate.